Utility Optimal Thread Assignment and Resource Allocation in Multi-Server Systems: Approximation Algorithm for Concave Functions

-To motivate the above definition, note that for any valid assignment $[(r_1, c_1), \ldots, (r_n, c_n)]$ for $A$, we have $\sum_{i=1} c_i \leq mC$, and so the utility of the assignment $\sum_{i=1}^n f_i(c_i)$ is at most the super-optimal utility of $A$.
-Let $F^*$ and $\hat{F}$ denote $A$'s maximum utility and super-optimal utility, respectively.
+To motivate the above definition, note that for any valid assignment $[(r_1, c_1), \ldots, (r_n, c_n)]$ for $A$, we have $\sum_{i=1} c_i \leq mC$.
+Therefore, the utility of the assignment $\sum_{i=1}^n f_i(c_i)$ is at most $\hat{F}$.
+Let $F^*$ denote $A$'s maximum utility.
 Then we have the following. \begin{lemma} $F^* \leq \hat{F}$. \end{lemma} Thus, to find an $\alpha$ approximate solution to $A$, it suffices to find an assignment with total utility at least $\alpha \hat{F}$.
 We note that the problem of finding $\hat{F}$ and the associated super-optimal allocation can be solved in $O(n (\log mC)^2)$ time using the algorithm from \cite{Galil}, since the $f_i$ functions are concave.
-Also, since these functions are nondecreasing, we have the following. \begin{lemma} $\sum_{i=1}^n \hat{c}_i = mC$. \end{lemma} In the remainder of this section, fix $A$ to be an AA problem consisting of $m$ threads with $C$ resources each and $n$ threads with utility functions $f_1, \ldots, f_n$.
+Also, since these functions are nondecreasing, we have the following basic property. \begin{lemma} $\sum_{i=1}^n \hat{c}_i = mC$. \end{lemma} In the remainder of this section, fix $A$ to be an AA problem consisting of $m$ servers with $C$ resources each and $n$ threads with utility functions $f_1, \ldots, f_n$.
 Let $[\hat{c}_1, \ldots, \hat{c}_n]$ be a super-optimal allocation for $A$ computed as in \cite{Galil}.
 We define the \emph{linearized} version of $A$ to be another AA problem $B$ with the same set of servers and threads, but where the threads have piecewise linear utility functions $g_1, \ldots, g_n$ defined by

+Figure \ref{figure-linearization} shows how $f_i(x)$ is linearized to $g_i(x)$.
+The blue curve is $f_i(x)$ and the red curve is $g_i(x)$.
+We first prove the following basic property.